 Again, the process for adding a video from YouTube varies, depending on your operating system and version of PowerPoint.
 These steps will work for embedding YouTube videos in PowerPoint 2016, 2013, and 2010 from a PC.
 YouTube is the only supported streaming video site, and unfortunately, you can’t embed YouTube videos in Mac versions of PowerPoint.

 Biteable makes it easy to create videos for PowerPoint.
 It’s an easy and cheap solution for creating infographics, explainers, or video presentations.
-You could dive right in now and start making a video for free, or check out some of the templates from our library.
+Dive right in now and start making a video for free, or check out some of the templates from our library.

 There are a few best practices for creating Biteable videos for presentations.